GaneshUP/Memcached-Server-Redis-ExpressJs/README.md

 # Memcached-Server-Redis-ExpressJs
-Example of Memcached Server using Redis in Express JS
+Example of Caching using Memcached and Redis Server in Express JS

 ## Technologies
 * Redis